31st December 2020

 - Constitutional referendum in Russia nullifies the previous terms of Vladimir Putin

-- 2,500 tonns of ammonia detonates in Beirut, killing over 200 and making one third of the city homeless.
-Massive structural and economic damage
+- 2,500 tons of ammonia detonates in Beirut -the world’s largest non-nuclear blast -killing over 200 and making one third of the city homeless.
+Massive structural, economic, societal and geopolitical damage in an instant

 - Belarus presidential elections deemed fraudulent, spark massive months-long civil unrest